This module will allow you to access and start working on Milo.

 The view selector

-If you click on ‘Go!’ you will see that this really does return all organisations – all 40,000 of them.
+If you select the ‘All Organisations’ view you will see that this really does return all organisations – over 40,000 of them.

 This isn’t particularly useful unless the organisation you are looking for happens to be right at the start of the alphabet, so let’s try creating a more specific view.